Sword of the Spirit: Community life

 The Sword of the Spirit is an association of 'covenant communities'.
 In The New International Dictionary of Pentecostal and Charismatic Movements Thigpen describes the 'covenant' aspect of communities formed by Clark and Martin as involving "a commitment to at least some degree of sharing financial resources, regular participation in community gatherings, and submission to the direction of the group's designated authorities".

 After a period of formation and discernment, members have the opportunity to make a "public commitment", a commitment which "is open-ended in that members agree to remain part of the community unless the Lord clearly leads them elsewhere."
 Occasionally, members "transfer their commitment from one SOS community to another, particularly when younger members marry between communities or are seeking to get established in a career and can do so better in another location."
 Some member communities are Catholic associations of the Christian faithful.

 Gender roles

-Gender roles within Sword of the Spirit communities have followed a conservative model of gender roles with patriarchal values, where males maintain headship over females within the communities.
+Gender roles within Sword of the Spirit communities have followed a traditional model of gender roles with patriarchal values, where males maintain headship over females within the communities.